hack-gpon/hack-gpon.github.io/ont-Huawei-HG8010H.md

 - [Notes on a Huawei HG810H (N.B.
 SSL error)](https://umbriel.fr/blog/Notes_on_a_Huawei_HG8010H.html)

-# Theardown and other photos
+# Teardown and other photos

 ## v1-2